 It is not fun to answer 20 questions on a chapter, it’s just not.
 And it’s not necessary either.

 I think back to when I used to give kids a list of like 10 questions at the end of every chapter.
 I mean who wants to read another chapter when they got, they know they’re going to have to come up with another 10 questions.

 I probably could’ve picked three of those questions and learned what I needed to learn.
 Consider how much is necessary, how much is overkill.

 Consider How Long Students Need To Do The Work

 And, and this is what I kind of talked about, the student workload, you really need to consider how long it actually takes, not how long we think it takes, but how long does it really take?

 How Long Does It Actually Take?

-I know some of they used to think when parents would say to me is took hours.
-I think really did it really take hours?
+I know sometimes when parents would say to me, “this took hours”, I would think really did it really take hours?
 And I will tell you now that I have kids, like yes, it really can sometimes take hours.
 So every kid is different, every kid has strengths.

 Because I have found that honestly three to four is enough to get me what I need.